Skip to Content

 brownie in ramekin with ice cream on top

-A single-serving vegan brownie
+A single-serving dairy-free & eggless brownie

-Because let’s face it… If you’re anything like me, it can be (extremely) hard not to eat the whole tray of brownies to yourself if there’s no one else around to help you eat them.
+Because let’s face it… it can be (extremely) hard not to eat the whole tray of brownies to yourself if there’s no one else around to help you eat them.
+Or maybe it’s just me who does that…

 This recipe is also great if you’re running low on ingredients because you need just a tiny amount of each one.
 And of course, you don’t need any eggs or dairy!